gopanidarshan/my-portfolio/docs/content-schema.md

 - site: Global owner/branding metadata used across the site.
 - nav: Primary navigation items (label + href) used in headers and sitemaps.
-- home: Content blocks for the landing page (hero, stats, case study, plan, toolbox, CTA).
+- home: Content blocks for the landing page (hero, stats, case study, toolbox, CTA).
 - footer: Footer sections including quick links, resources, social, and bottom bar text.
 - about: Copy for the About page (title, summary paragraphs, focus areas).
 - projects: Intro copy and an array of project case studies.